Adrián Beltré: Boston Red Sox (2010)

 On January 7, 2010, Beltré signed a one-year, $9 million deal with the Boston Red Sox.
 The contract had a $5 million player option for 2011 with a $1 million buyout.

 While Beltré's career before coming to the Red Sox had been regarded as somewhat disappointing, he hit .321 with 28 homers and 49 doubles in 2010, benefiting from the hitter-friendly Fenway Park.
 Beltré led the Red Sox in batting average and tied David Ortiz for the team lead in RBIs (102).
-He finished the year with 189 hits in 589 at-bats and 84 runs scored.
 Beltré led the Majors in doubles with 49 (also a career-high).
 He also finished fourth in the AL in batting average, and was fifth in the AL in total bases (326) and slugging percentage (.553).
 He also had two stolen bases on the year, and finished ninth in the MVP voting.

 Texas Rangers (2011–2018)

-On January 5, 2011, Beltré signed a five-year (2011–15), $80 million contract with the Texas Rangers.
-He played with the Rangers for eight years until his retirement from baseball in 2018.
+On January 5, 2011, Beltré signed a five-year, $80 million contract with the Texas Rangers.
+He played with the Rangers for eight years until his retirement in 2018.
 Beltré's statistics improved when he was in his thirties.
-While he had previously played in ballparks in Los Angeles and Seattle that are known for being unfavorable to hitters, the Rangers' ballpark was known as a hitter-friendly environment.
+While he had previously played in pitcher-friendly ballparks in Los Angeles and Seattle, the Rangers' ballpark was known as a hitter-friendly environment.
 The Wall Street Journal described Beltré's Rangers tenure as "nothing short of brilliant".